 Other issues might take more time however.

-One interesting technique you can used is called Bucket Brigade which is the process of writing your copy using phrases at the beginning of articles that entice readers to keep reading more.
+One interesting technique you can use is called Bucket Brigade which is the process of writing your copy using phrases that entice readers to keep reading.

 Examples bucket brigade phrases include:

 Simply making minor tweaks and amends across poor performing pages can actually have quite a significant effect on SEO.
 I’ve optimised pages that shot up from page 5 to page 1 in the SERPS just by utilising these techniques, so it can be very effective.